 Make an advent calendar house from polymer clay

-Jo and I loved the idea instantly and we knew right away we wanted to do this project.
-We made two full house sets (one for her family and one for mine) and we decided to use polymer clay (rather than cookie dough) so that the houses would be a durable as possible, and would last for many years to come.
-We also decided to go for a more realistic look for the house, rather than the candy-covered gingerbread house that was Mary’s original idea.
+We actually made two full house sets (one for her family and one for mine) out of polymer clay.
 Making these houses was a lot of work and took much longer than we anticipated, but each piece we made was so fun and adorable that it was easy to dedicate the hours to the effort.
-And now that they’re done, we are so completely thrilled with the results!
+And now that they’re done, we are so completely thrilled with the results.

 I’m going to jump straight to the good stuff here and show you pictures of my completed house, with all the decorations added to it.
 Isn’t it adorable?